lap368/programmatic-rules/RULES_MANAGER_GUIDE.md

 ### 1. Startup (`startup`)

-**Purpose**: Load and apply rules specified in the startup configuration file.
+**Purpose**: Load and apply rules specified in the YAML configuration with dependency resolution.

 **Usage**:
 ```bash